Vijay-Kodali/userService/README.md

 2. getAllUsers:  Gives the list of all users that are in the datastore.
 3 updateUser: Takes input as JSON Finds the user from the data store

+Frame Works Used:
+1. Spring Rest
+2. Hibernate
-Frame Works Used: 1.
-Spring Rest 2.
-Hibernate.
-3. Angular JS 4.
-BootStrap
+3. Angular JS
+4. BootStrap

 Data Base: MySQL.